playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

-# In-Component Property Side Effects
+# In-Component Property Side Effects {#in-comp-prop-side-effect}

-Up to this point, we've looked at component-wide events such as "rendering the component" and "unrendering the component".
+Up to this point, we've looked at component-wide events such as "rendering the component" and "unrendering the component."

 While these events are undeniably helpful to be able to hook into, most user input doesn't cause this drastic of a change.